MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex2_Mailbox_Permission_Alert.md

 	‎Switch to **LON-CL2**.

+9. On **LON-CL2**, you should be signed in as the local **administrator** account.
+Select the **Microsoft Edge** icon in the taskbar, maximize the window and then enter the following URL in the address bar: **https://outlook.office365.com**

+10. In the **Pick an account** window, select **Use another account**.

+11. In the **Sign in** window, enter **LynneR@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider) and then select **Next**.

+12. In the **Enter password** window, enter **User.pw1** and select **Sign in**.

-9. On LON-CL2, in your Edge browser, select the **Mail - Lynne Robbins - Outlook** tab that has Outlook on the web open for Lynne Robbins' mailbox.
-In Lynne Robbins’ **Inbox**, an email should be received from the Alerts notification system (**Office365Alerts@microsoft.com**) to let her know that Holly Dickson has made a Mailbox permission change. <br/>
+13. Lynne Robbins’ **Inbox** should include an email from the Alerts notification system (**Office365Alerts@microsoft.com**) to let her know that Holly Dickson has made a Mailbox permission change. <br/>

 	**WARNING:** Lab testing has shown that in some cases, it can take up to 15 minutes or so for the email to be received in Lynne's Inbox.
+You may need to refresh Outlook one or more times until you receive the email.

-10. Once the notification email arrives in Lynne's Inbox, open the email and review the contents.
+14. Once the notification email arrives in Lynne's Inbox, open the email and review the contents.
 Scroll to the bottom of the email and select the **View alert details** button.
 This opens the **Microsoft 365 Defender** portal, displays the **Alerts** window, and automatically opens the **Mailbox permission change** pane for this alert activity that triggered the email notification to Lynne. <br/>

 	Scroll down through the **Mailbox permission change** pane and review all the information for this activity.
 When you are done, select **Close** to close the pane.

-11. Switch back to the **LON-CL1**.
+15. Switch back to the **LON-CL1**.

-12. On LON-CL1, in your browser, close the Exchange admin center tab, but leave the other browser tabs open.
+16. On LON-CL1, in your Microsoft Edge browser, close the Exchange admin center tab, but leave the other browser tabs open.

-13. Leave your LON-CL1 and LON-CL2 VMs open for the remaining tasks in this lab.

 You have just successfully tested a mailbox permission alert that sent an alarm message on granting FullAccess to a user mailbox.